MrMosman/Simulation-Software/README.md

 # University of Massachusetts Dartmouth UUV SIM

+### 9/25/25
+* moved more of the old Gui into the proper class
+* figure out what controls what

 ### 9/24/25
 * Updated a new gui script to handles classes
 * cleaned up some code redundancies